Maya9awadh/Jacobi-using-MPI-and-OpenMP/README.md

 # Jacobi-using-MPI-and-OpenMP
-Comparison of the performance between shared memory and distributed memory parallel Jacobi algorithms.
+The aim of this project is to design, implement and compare the performance of two parallel Jacobi algorithms for solving large systems of linear equations, one using shared memory with OpenMP and the other using message passing with MPI.